 The compositions of extracellular fluid are regulated chiefly by the kidneys (discussed in a later section).
 The ECF balance between plasma and interstitial fluid is determined chiefly by the balance of hydrostatic and colloid osmotic forces across the capillary membranes.

-There is a highly permeable cell membrane which separates the ECF from the ICF, allowing the water to diffuse easily from interstitial fluid into the cells.
-In contrast to ECF, intracellular fluid contains a high concentration of:
+There is a highly permeable cell membrane that separates ECF from ICF, allowing water to diffuse easily from the interstitial fluid into the cells.
+In contrast to ECF, ICF contains concentrations of:

 - Magnesium ions (moderate amount)